CavernCrawlers/CavernCrawlers.github.io/Traits.md

 ### Brawny
 Your character gains a +2 bonus on non-combat checks involving Strength.

+### Broad Skills
+Your character may roll for a 2nd [Background Career](Background.md).
+If the same career is rolled a 2nd time either re-roll (if desired) or increase your skill in that career or take the [Journeyman](#jouneyman) trait for that career.

 ### Catch Your Breath
 Your characer can recover 1 level of **Exhaustion** with a **Short Rest**.